eMartin0/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ## Dynamic HTTP server with express.js

-We chose the same port mapping as the given exemple.
+We choose the same port mapping as the given exemple.
 The host listens on the 9090 port for clients requests while the container listens on the 3000 port.

 ### Step by step to create your HTTP server with express.js :
-1. Download Node.js using the link below : <br>
+1. Download Node.js using the link below :
    https://nodejs.org/en/
-2. Verify your installaiton by using the command below, if its installed properly it should return your npm version, otherwise you will have an _unknown command_ : <br>
+2. Verify your installaiton by using the command below, if it's installed properly it should return your npm version, otherwise you will have an _unknown command_ :
    `npm --version`
-3. Create your json package by using the command below : <br>
+3. Create your json package by using the command below :
    `npm init`
-4. Install express.js module by using the command below : <br>
+4. Install express.js module by using the command below :
    `npm install express --save`
-5. Run the command below to test your node : <br>
+5. Run the command below to test your node :
    `node index.js`
 6. Create your random page
-7. Create a Dockerfile that contains the following lines : <br>
+7. Create a Dockerfile that contains the following lines :
    ```dockerfile
    FROM node:12.16
    RUN apt-get update && apt-get install -y vim nano
    COPY src /opt/app
    CMD ["node", "/opt/app/index.js"]
    ```
-8. Your `src` directory should have the following structure (minimal) : <br>
+8. Your `src` directory should have the following structure (minimal) :
    - src/
      - node_modules/
      - index.js
      - package.json
-9. Create two scripts to help with building the image and runing the container.
-Your build_image.sh should be like this : <br>
+9. Create two scripts to help with building the image and running the container.
+Your build_image.sh should be like this :
    ```bash
    #!/bin/bash
    docker build -t http-dynamic-image .
    ```
-   Your run_container.sh should be like this : <br>
+   Your run_container.sh should be like this :
    ```bash
    #!/bin/bash
    docker run -d -p 9090:3000 --name dynamic-srv http-dynamic-image